Low body temperature: Cause for concern?

 The basal body temperature method you mention, that some people use to chart fertility, requires measuring your temperature at rest each day.
 Before ovulation, a temperature between 96 and 98 degrees is normal.
 Your body's at rest temperature should rise slightly, to between 97 and 99 degrees, beginning on the day of ovulation until the start of your period.
 Changes in temperature may be extremely small — maybe only 1/10th of a degree.
 In order to get an accurate reading be sure to take your temperature at the same time each day — try making it a part of your daily routine before you get out of bed.
 Consider using a rectal reading if you aren't already, which tend to be more accurate than oral readings.

 In addition to the basal body temperature method, you could try the calendar method, which involves charting your menstrual period each month, or the cervical mucus method.
 The mucus method (also known as ovulation or Billings method) requires that you keep track of mucus discharge consistency during your cycle since the most mucus appears immediately before ovulation.
-For more information on these fertility awareness methods see the resources available at Planned Parenthood.

 Keep in mind that body temperature may fluctuate for a number of reasons.
 It's usually lower in the morning, or at rest and, as expected, may drop after being exposed to cold.
 While hovering around 96 or 97 degrees is normal for some, the following conditions could also contribute to a suddenly or persistently low body temperature: